paulgear/ntpmon/README.txt

 Changes from previous version
 -----------------------------

-NTPmon has been rewritten from the check_ntpmon codebase.
-Changes from the behaviour of check_ntpmon are:
+NTPmon has been rewritten from version 1.0.0 of check_ntpmon.
+Changes from check_ntpmon are:

+- Now requires python 3.

+- Removed dependency on GNU coreutils.

-- Added support for detecting ntptrace loops
+- Added support for detecting ntptrace loops.

 - Added support for Nagios performance data: https://assets.nagios.com/downloads/nagioscore/docs/nagioscore/3/en/perfdata.html